akshita-gkmit/medilink/docs/functional_usecase.md

 3. If the doctor **approves** the appointment, the slot turns **Green (Confirmed)**.
 4. If the doctor **rejects** the appointment, the slot turns **Grey (Busy)**.
 5. If the **patient cancels** a booked appointment, the slot automatically reverts to **White (Available)** and becomes available to all patients again.
-6. When a doctor marks themselves as **Busy**, all related slots appear **Grey (Busy)** and are temporarily disabled for booking.
+6. When a doctor marks themselves as **Inactive**, all related slots appear **Grey (Busy)** and are temporarily disabled for booking.
-7. If a slot remains **unapproved within 30 minutes of the scheduled time**, the system automatically suggests alternative available slots or doctors to the patient.
+7. If a slot remains **unapproved within 30 minutes of the scheduled time**, the system automatically send a alert message *"Sorry, the doctor is busy with an emergency case.
+Please book another available time." to the patient and reject the appointment, slot turns **Grey (Busy)**.

 This approach ensures clear communication of slot status, prevents double booking, and maintains transparency for both patients and doctors.